 National Public Gardens Day

-National Public Garden Day is a holiday that’s observed annually on the second Friday of May.
-It’s a day that celebrates public gardens and encourages people to get out and enjoy them.
+National Public Garden Day is a holiday observed annually on the second Friday of May.
+It celebrates public gardens and encourages people to get out and enjoy them.
 What exactly is considered a public garden?
-Well, according to The American Public Gardens Association (AMPGA), a public garden is an institution that maintains a collection of plants for the public’s education and enjoyment.
+According to The American Public Gardens Association (APGA), a public garden is an institution that maintains collections of plants for the public’s education and enjoyment.

-These include botanical gardens, zoological gardens, sculpture gardens, college and university campuses, natural areas, urban greening organizations, parks maintained by every level of government, sculpture gardens, and even some cemeteries.
-They’re public spaces where people can commune with nature, learn more about plants, or learn more about history.
+These include botanical gardens, zoological gardens, sculpture gardens, college and university campuses, natural areas, urban greening organizations, parks maintained by every level of government, and even some cemeteries.
+They are public spaces where people can commune with nature, learn more about plants, or learn more about history.

-This holiday grew out of National Public Gardens Week — a celebration of public gardens that was launched by the American Public Gardens Association in 2009.
-The purpose of this holiday was to increase the public’s awareness about the importance of public gardens to education, the preservation of green spaces, and plant and water conservation.
+This holiday grew out of National Public Gardens Week—a celebration of public gardens launched by the American Public Gardens Association in 2009.
+The purpose of this holiday is to increase the public’s awareness of the importance of public gardens to education, the preservation of green spaces, and plant and water conservation.

 Facts About Public Gardens

-We’re not going to let the opportunity of passing on some great trivia about America’s public gardens that we learned during our research for this holiday.
+We’re not going to miss the opportunity to pass on some great trivia about America’s public gardens that we learned during our research for this holiday.
 We did quite a bit of research for this holiday and found out some facts that everyone can appreciate.
 Let’s check them out and see what we can learn, shall we?

-- One of the oldest botanical gardens in the U.S. is the Missouri Botanical Garden.
-It was founded in 1859 by Henry Shaw.
+- One of the oldest botanical gardens in the U.S. is the Missouri Botanical Garden, founded in 1859 by Henry Shaw.

-- The Missouri Botanical Garden is close to another historic park: Tower Grove Park.
-This park was opened in 1872 and is the largest and best-preserved 19th Gardenesque city park in the U.S.
+- The Missouri Botanical Garden is close to another historic park: Tower Grove Park, which opened in 1872 and is the largest and best-preserved 19th-century Gardenesque city park in the U.S.

 - Middleton Place, a Charleston rice plantation from the 18th century, is home to one of the oldest landscaped gardens in the U.S.